-Once your gas fire pit installation is complete and connected to a gas line, it’s time to learn how to begin enjoying your appliance.
-Depending on what fire pit you decided on, one of these three ways will be how you start it up.
-It is important to keep in mind that when you first open the gas valve, do not turn the gas up all the way.
-Start with a smaller amount of gas flow, and once the flames are burning, you can adjust the gas.
-If you want larger flames, turn the valve to allow more gas flow, and if you want smaller flames, minimize the flow of gas.
+When you first open the gas valve, do not turn the gas all the way up!
+Start with a smaller amount of gas flow and, once the flames are burning, you can adjust the gas.
+If you want larger flames, turn the valve to allow more gas flow and if you want smaller flames, minimize the flow of gas.

 This is the most basic and reliable way to ignite your fire.
 Begin by using your gas valve key to open the valve and allow gas to start flowing.
 Once that step is complete, take a long-stem lighter, or something similar, and get close to the burner.

 With the lighter close to the burner, the gas will ignite.
 Once your wonderful campfire experience needs to come to an end, simply turn the gas valve to the right, and that will extinguish the flame.

 This fire pit is installed with an igniter probe to make the process of starting the fire easier than before.
 Although this ignition system is convenient, it is not as reliable when compared to the match lit process.

 The first step is the same as the match lit unit – turn the gas valve key to allow gas to flow.
 After that, push the button that is located next to the gas valve key until the gas has ignited.
 At this point the flames should be going and when you’re done relaxing around the fire, simply close the gas valve.

 Electronic Ignition is the third and final option.
 A fire pit that has been installed with an electronic ignition system is by far the simplest to operate.
 It runs on sophisticated electronics, but what you need to know is very straightforward.
 Depending on your appliance, flip a switch or press the “on” button on your remote and your fire pit now has gas flowing and flames burning.